 In fact, you should encourage customer complaints and feedback.
 It is the primary method for you to truly gain a perspective on what you’re doing wrong.
 Jay Baer, a customer experience consultant and author says

 If you accept the premise that complaints are free market research, the more complaints you receive the better.

 On an average, it is said that 70-90% of the customers don’t even complain.
 Therefore, make it as easy as possible for customers to give you feedback and tell you about problems.
 At the end of the day, an unhappy customer will just retell their experience to their friends and relatives, which in turn spreads to others.
 Your competitor is always there to welcome them with open arms.

 Related Article: 4 Simple Steps To Make The Most Of The Voice Of the Customer

 There are many more myths, about customer experience.
-However these are the most important ones that needed to be debunked.
-Look at each one and asses if such myths float around in your company.
+However, these are the most important ones that needed to be debunked.
+Look at each one and assess if such myths float around in your company.
 Always remember to cultivate and prioritise customer experience and success will follow from there.

 Customer Experience is the only true differentiator for brands today.
 It is a very broad…